11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 I used to be a passionate photographer.

-I loved capturing landscapes, so for this reason, I bought Tokina 11-16mm f/2.8, which is the best lens for Nikon D3100 landscape pictures and has a wide-angle lens on it.
+I loved capturing landscapes and bought a Tokina 11-16mm f/2.8, the best wide-angle lens for Nikon D3100 landscape pictures.

 With a wide-angle lens, you can capture close as much as possible.